-After visiting Guatemala for the first time ever in 2021, I can enthusiastically proclaim: Guatemala should be at the top of your places to visit.
+After visiting Guatemala for the first time ever in 2021, and a second time in 2022 because I loved it so much, I can enthusiastically proclaim: Guatemala should be at the top of your places to visit.

 First off, it’s super accessible – especially from the US, but also from Mexico and Europe.

 Second off, Guatemala is incredible.
 Between absolutely breathtaking Mayan history and fabulous ruins, to massive volcanos, genuinely friendly people, and adorable towns all over, tourism in Guatemala truly is a game-changer.

 If you’re wondering, “what are the 10 best places to visit in Guatemala?”, you’ve come to the right place.

 1) Tikal: the Ultimate Mayan City of Guatemala

 Tikal: the behemoth of Mayan cities.
 It’s absolutely massive, and being there is levitating.
 It feels like witnessing human ingenuity at its core.